pjsip blog

 [Update: As the Open Source Society website is gone, I’ve removed the hyperlink.
 Sorry.
 Let me know if this is temporary and it’s back]

-7 Responses to “Command Line SIP Client”
+7 responses to “Command Line SIP Client”

-1. 1 chandrashekar B S 13 February 2008 at 7:48
+1. chandrashekar B S Avatar

 Hi,